pebreo/pebreo.github.io/midgame/part3-polyamory.md

 **Vulnerability as Strength:**  This is the core of genuine, deep connections.
 When you leave yourself open to be said "no" to, reprimanded, scolded, made fun-of, or even humiliated you risk so much.
 Why?
 Becaused now your ego and self-worth can be attacked.
 By working through the "hard conversations" together, partners build **incredible trust** and **deep understanding**.
 Also, is there any other way to realize your most personal desires with those you love?

-**Beyond the Traditional Model:**  The very existence of functional polyamory throws a wrench into the assumption that monogamy is the only path to a happy and lasting partnership.
+**Outside the Traditional Model:**  The very existence of functional polyamory throws a wrench into the assumption that monogamy is the only path to a happy and lasting partnership.
 Couples are successfully navigating open arrangements, suggesting there's more than one way to find fulfillment within a committed relationship.

-**The Range of Challenges:**  Polyamory/ENM also require a high degree of emotional maturity and self-awareness.
+**The Range of Challenges:**  Polyamory & ENM also require a high degree of emotional energy and self-awareness.
 Partners need to navigate jealousy, insecurity, fear, and uncertainty.
-Not everyone possesses this level of maturity, and attempting a polyamory without it could be disastrous.
-Uktimately, it requires constant communication and a willingness to adapt as needs and desires change.
+Ultimately, it requires constant communication and a willingness to adapt as needs and desires change.

 **Societal Hurdles:** Polyamory/ENM still face societal stigma, which can create strain on couples and their support networks.
 Navigating this stigma requires additional emotional resilience.